The Son is a new 10-part epic family saga, spanning 150 years of and multiple generations of a Texas family.

 Based on Philip Meyer's New York Times best selller andf Pulitzer Prize-nominated novel, the drama follows the growth of Eli McCullough from innocent child to power-hungry, brutal and oil-thirsty father and grandfather.

-Ahead of the premiere on Tuesday, April 18th on AMC - BT TV 332/381 HD - here is a guide to the cast and characters of the show.
+Here is a guide to the cast and characters of the show.

 Eli McCullough - Pierce Brosnan